Affiliate links on Android Authority may earn us a commission. Learn more.

 Though there is a recognition of age groups in Amazon, Apple, Samsung, and Google profiles, it often boils down to “child,” “teen,” or “adult.”
 Even then, restrictions are typically focused around shopping and media consumption — not what smart home accessories they can control.

 How great would it be if smart home access was not just a de facto consideration, but a little more nuanced by age?
 You could block smart home controls for a “toddler” group by default, opening them up a little for preschoolers and early grade levels — possibly leaving things like smart locks out of reach.
-Older kids could be given wide access, barring of course anything parents choose to restrict.
+Newer kids could be given wide access, barring of course anything parents choose to restrict.

 6. More smart home accessories intended for kids